philippkeller/blog-random-howtos/source/_posts/Affiliate-program-backl-io.md

 ---

 If you're fan of my [SEO Kickstarter](https://backl.io) (I just did a silent release of V2) you might be interested in my [Affiliate program](https://backlio.tolt.io/) - I share 40% of all I make with you.
 Why?
 Because I think marketing is a big part of the job and with your help I can reach many more potential buyers!

+On top of this I'm [giving 1% of my revenue to carbon removal](https://climate.stripe.com/nnEzuF)